 If you have ever done a quick job search for “user experience design,” chances are you’ve seen a number of titles and descriptions that aren’t always as simple as “UX designer.”

-User Experience has a variety of specializations and as a job seeker and practitioner, you should know the skills and implications that come with each.
-Understanding these differences will help you decide which area of UX is right for you and help you find the appropriate job to fit your interests and skill set.
+User experience has a variety of specializations, and as a job seeker and practitioner, you should know the skills and applications that come with each.
+Understanding these differences will help you decide your UX career path and and help you find the appropriate job to fit your interests and skill set.

 User Interface Designer

 User interface design is under the user experience umbrella but occupies its own distinct niche within the discipline.
-UI designers are most concerned with the look and feel of the actual page visuals and layout.
-They ultimately choose where buttons should be placed, what colors are used, and what style the drop down menu will display.
+UI designers are most concerned with the look and feel of page visuals and layout.
+They ultimately choose where buttons should be placed, what colors are used, and what style the dropdown menu will display.
 Keep in mind, many companies will combine the role of the user interface designer with UX design responsibilities.

 Which user experience job will you seek out?